transcending1/Review/admin/subpage/modules/module_doc/Mini-Batch K-Means Clustering.md

 ### 2.n_clusters
-+ Description

-The number of clusters to form as well as the number of centroids to generate.
+'The number of clusters to form as well as the number of centroids to generate.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |